algoan/nestjs-budget-insight-connector/README.md

 - `REDIRECT`: the user is redirected to the BI User Interface
 - `API`: Algoan uses BI's API and use a custom User Interface

+⚠️ **By default, the redirect mode is activated.
+If you are interested in the `API` mode, please contact our Customer Success team at support@algoan.com.**

 ![aggregator_link_required](assets/aggregator_link_required.png)

 ### Bank details required